Why this question of make meaningful work?

 - Invite experts from a range of domains who can write about key themes

-- Use the key themes to contribute directly to routines , ingredients and skills/nutrients
+- Use the key themes to contribute directly to practices

-- Use the routines, ingredients and skills/nutrients to contribute to a holistic integrated practice as part of continuous learning
+- Use the practices to contribute to an integrated practice as part of continuous learning

-- Organise workshops and an annual event in 2017 onwards to help discuss frustrations that can lead to #sleepwalking and opportunities that can lead to #sparkle
+- Organise events globally to help discuss frustrations that can lead to #sleepwalking and opportunities that can lead to #sparkle

 You can, in the meantime, join in the conversation going forward and let us know if you have any questions.